 My darling, you deserve to live in a home that allows you to feel nourished.
 A home that supports you in pursuing your goals, rather than distracts you from them.
 Those secret desires deserve to be born into the world.
 And your home should be a space in which you thrive, rather than a holding cell where you attempt to simply survive.

-Please understand that those New Years Resolutions you have are good ones.
+Please understand that your goals and resolutions are important.
 And that those bigger dreams and goals you desire to usher into your reality.
 No matter how large or small the clutter may be, it will stand in the way of what matters.
 Because it will always distract you and pull your focus.
 Darling, allow the seeds of your desires to blossom.
 Don’t allow your clutter to keep you from finding your happiness.